shapeblue/hackerbook/cloudstack/2-dev.md

 - Select `Maven` as build system
 - Select options suitably and import!

+You may configure IDEA per your preference or use this [settings jar](https://github.com/rhtyd/dotfiles/tree/master/intellij) which you can import in IDEA as `File > Import Settings > select jar file`.

 ### Setup MySQL Server

 After installing MySQL server, configure the following settings in its config